 So: in science the fact that a hypothesis is accepted wisdom is no reason for pioneers or dissidents to refrain from criticising it and from refuting or even replacing it if they can.
 (Have you had any recent debates with supporters of phlogiston theory for example?)
 Conversely, the newness of a proposal is no argument for establishment supporters to adopt it.
 Cold fusion and quantum theory, jumping genes and polywater, introns and N-rays -- each encountered scepticism in its turn.
 From the point of view of science their respective rejection or acclaim had nothing to do with newness or authority.
-The point of view of individual scientists might be another matter, but whether the temperaments of particular workers happen to cause them to prefer new ideas or old, has little significance in the long run.
+The point of view of individual scientists might be another matter, but the question of whether the temperaments of particular workers happen to cause them to prefer new ideas or old, has little significance in the long run.
 It is true that it may take time for people to get used to an idea, mentally to integrate its attractions, its non-cogencies and its potential, but that is a reasonable consequence of the difficulties of dealing with imperfect information on unfamiliar material.
 In itself, the novelty or originality of an idea is neither a merit nor demerit, however well it might reflect on the originator.

 Political persecutions such as of Vavilov by Lysenko have nothing to do with science.
 Nor does the incitement of mobs to shout down unwelcome opinions or evidence that contradicts one’s dogma.
 It is said that fifty Nazi physicists once collaborated on a book refuting the "Jewish science" of relativity.
 Einstein reputedly remarked that this was totally needless; if his theory was wrong, a single scientist would have been sufficient.
 Whether to class the behaviour of the anti-scientists as religious in any particular case is moot.
 This discussion is not much concerned with discriminating between politics and religion, much less discriminating between religions.

-This frequently is a difficulty with questions of the form: “Why. . . ” Such questions are very treacherous for the naïve to deal with because they sound simple, but the word is deeply ambiguous, so discussions of such questions are often meaningless and even more often, they are at cross purposes.
+This frequently is a difficulty with questions of the form: “Why. . . ” Such questions are very treacherous for the naïve to deal with because they sound simple, but the word is deeply ambiguous, so discussions of such questions often are meaningless and even more often, they are at cross purposes.
 Some “why” questions are outside the province of science because they have no demonstrable empirical consequences.
 According to some points of view they therefore are metaphysical.
 Certainly one needs to distinguish between different meanings of the word, meanings that might include say, causation or history, deduction or implication, justification of values or opinions, rationale, or motivation.
 Often it is simple temporisation ("Why, so can I, or so can any man, but...")

 None of this has any more to do with Kuhnian paradigms and scientific sociology, than the sins, heresies and sociology of the faithful have to do with a religion's fundamental dogma or philosophy.
 Classes of techniques, procedures, and conventions have been developed for choosing between rival hypotheses in science, but again, these do not define science any more than prayer in general defines religion in general; they simply are the currently established tools.

-Some people might find it amusing to reflect that there is nothing stopping anyone in a particular religion from formulating an immutable dogma concerning science, but that any scientific hypothesis concerning religion would be subject to the same forms of attack as any other.
+Some people might find it amusing to reflect that there is nothing stopping anyone in a particular religion from formulating an immutable dogma concerning science, but that any scientific hypothesis concerning religion would be subject to the same forms of attack as any other scientific question.

 Science, evidence, and near-proof